interrogator/corpkit/doc_interrogate.md

  You can, for example, enter:

 This can be powerful when used in conjunction with Tregex or dependency queries.
-The query below will get any predicator matching a list of mental processes
+The query below will get any predicator matching a list of mental processes:

 > `VP <<# /LIST:MENTAL/ $ NP`